goshippo/about-us/README.md

 - Feedback - Give specific and timely feedback
 - Recognition - celebrate the wins and the learnings

-### Leads to Team and Company Success
+### Long Term Success

 <img src=rsrcs/learning_zone.jpeg>

-We are trying to unlock the two powerful dimensions of team (and company) success:
+Our two core tenants are trying to unlock the two powerful dimensions of team (and company) success:
   * [Psychological Safety](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html)
   * Intrinsic Motivations through [Autonomy, Mastery and Purpose](https://en.wikipedia.org/wiki/Drive:_The_Surprising_Truth_About_What_Motivates_Us).